Robust Optimization as Data Augmentation for Large-scale Graphs: Proposed Method

-Adversarial training is a form of data augmentation.
-By hunting for and stamping out small perturbations that cause the classifier to fail, one may hope that adversarial training should be beneficial to standard accuracy \citep{goodfellow2014explaining,tsipras2018robustness,miyato2018virtual}.
-With an increasing amount of attention paid to leverage adversarial training for better clean performance in varied domains \citep{xie2020adversarial,zhu2019freelb,gan2020large}, we conduct the first study on how to effectively generalize GNNs using adversarial data augmentation.
-Here we introduce FLAG, \textbf{F}ree \textbf{L}arge-scale \textbf{A}dversarial Augmentation on \textbf{G}raphs, to best exploit the power of adversarial augmentation.
-Note that our method differs from other augmentations for graphs in that it happens in the input node feature space.
+\textbf{Multi-scale Augmentation.} On visual tasks, \citet{chen2020simple} highlighted the importance of using \textit{diverse} types of data augmentations such as \textit{random cropping}, \textit{color distortion}, and \textit{Gaussian blur}.
+The authors showed that a single transformation is not sufficient to learn good representations.
+To fully exploit the generalizing ability and enhance the diversity and quality of adversarial perturbations, we propose to craft multi-scale augmentations.
+To realize this goal, we leverage the techniques below.

-{\bf Augmentation for ``free".} We leverage the ``free" adversarial training method \citep{shafahi2019adversarial} to craft adversarial data augmentations.
-PGD is a strong but inefficient way to solve the inner maximization of (\ref{eq:minmax}).
-While computing the gradient for the perturbation $\boldsymbol{\delta}$, free training simultaneously computes the model parameter $\boldsymbol{\theta}$'s gradient.
-This ``free" parameter gradient is then used to compute the ascent step.
-The authors proposed to train on the same minibatch $M$ times in a row to simulate the inner maximization in (\ref{eq:minmax}), while compensating by performing $M$ times fewer epochs of training.
+\textit{``Free'' training.} We leverage ``free'' adversarial training \citep{shafahi2019adversarial} to craft adversarial data augmentations.
+PGD is a powerful yet inefficient way of solving the min-max optimization.
+It runs $M$ full forward and backward passes to craft a refined perturbation $\boldsymbol{\delta}_{1:M}$, but the model weights $\boldsymbol{\theta}$ only get updated once using the final $\boldsymbol{\delta}_M$.
+This process makes model training $M$ times slower.
+In contrast, while computing the gradient for the perturbation $\boldsymbol{\delta}$, ``free" training simultaneously produces the model parameter $\boldsymbol{\theta}$ on the same backward pass.
+This enables a parameter update to be computed in parallel with a perturbation update at virtually no additional cost.
+The authors proposed to train on the same minibatch $M$ times in a row to simulate the inner maximization in Eq. (\ref{eq:minmax}), while compensating by performing $M$ times fewer epochs of training.
 The resulting algorithm yields accuracy and robustness competitive with standard adversarial training, but with the same runtime as clean training.

-{\bf Gradient accumulation.} When doing ``free" adversarial training, the inner/adversarial loop is usually run $M$ times, each time computing both the gradient for $\boldsymbol{\delta}_{t}$ and $\boldsymbol{\theta}_{t-1}$.
-Rather than updating the model parameters in each loop, \citet{zhang2019you} proposed to accumulate the gradients for $\boldsymbol{\theta}_{t-1}$ during the inner loop and applied them all at once during the outer/parameter update.
-The same idea was used by \citet{zhu2019freelb}, who proposed FreeLB to tackle this optimization issue on language understanding tasks.
-FreeLB ran multiple PGD steps to craft adversaries, and meanwhile accumulated the gradients $\nabla_{\boldsymbol{\theta}} L$ of model parameters.
-The gradient accumulation behavior can be approximated as optimizing the objective below: